Casimir Akoh Receives Appert Award

 2012 IFT Achievement Awards

-In addition to presenting Akoh with the Nicholas Appert Award, IFT recognized 15 other achievements on at the Awards Celebration.
+In addition to presenting Akoh with the Nicolas Appert Award, IFT recognized 15 other achievements on at the Awards Celebration.

 Babcock-Hart Award: Richard Black